unifiedremote/Docs/libs/server.md

 For simple updates, you can use the [layout](#layout.md) helper library instead.

-This function should be used to perform advanced updates such as lists.
+This function should be used to perform advanced updates such as lists and dialogs.

+##### Creating a list
 ````lua
 local items = {
 	{ type = "item", text = "item 1" },